BUILT/BUILDINGS SUFFOLK/EAST ANGLIA

 8 July - 4 September 2017

 This display celebrates the built and constructed environment in the Eastern region.
-Ranging from rare Samuel and Nathaniel Buck Drawings of Butley Priory and Bury St.Edmonds Abbey, 1737 through Joyce Pallot's mid century painting of Marriage's Mill, Chelmsford, 1956 to Jane Morter's contemporary constructions, Alex Curry's delicate drawings of electricity poles and Kate Sherman's paintings of Suffolk buildings.
+Ranging from rare Samuel and Nathaniel Buck Drawings of Butley Priory and Bury St.Edmonds Abbey, 1737 through to Joyce Pallot's mid century painting of Marriage's Mill, Colchester, 1956.
+Contemporary work includes Jane Morter's contemporary constructions, Alex Curry's delicate drawings of electricity poles and Kate Sherman's paintings of Suffolk buildings.

 Untitled, 2017 by Jane Morter.
 Acrylic paint, plywood and panel pins.